office@brunswickpark.southwark.sch.uk

 Sensory Provision:

 We have a sensory room with a variety of apparatus that help children to navigate and manage their sensory needs.
 These include ear defenders, weighted blankets and fidget toys.
 We also run different sessions using lights, sand and water play, bubbles and play dough.
-Try our play dough recipe!

 Fine and gross motor skills:

-Many children with ASC have underdeveloped fine and gross motor skills.
+Many children with ASC/D have underdeveloped fine and gross motor skills.
 We use a variety of techniques to support children in this area including threading, writing and mark making and sensory circuits (balancing and climbing).

 Have a look on the website below for more ideas to support your child.